eva81829/eva81829/README.md

 **Full-Stack Engineer** with over 3 years of experience in the Fintech industry and more than 1 year as a **Quality Assurance Engineer** in Digital Media.
 I am seeking a cross-cultural work environment where I can strive to utilize my diverse expertise in programming, test automation, and management.

-💻 I’m currently studying at 42 Québec, an innovative coding school that emphasizes hands-on learning through peer-to-peer collaboration and focuses on clean coding practices.
+💻 I’m currently studying at **42 Québec**, an innovative coding school that emphasizes hands-on learning through peer-to-peer collaboration and focuses on clean coding practices.

 🌱 I’m currently working on projects involving C/C++, Linux, multi-process/threading, and graphics.